seziCZ/S3Append/README.md

 result in (the same) `fa5ec9042bc3` object containing proverbial `Hello world!`.

 ## Performance
 Server side copy will always has superior performance to client mediated copy.
 Nonetheless, even AWS's network is subject to the laws of physics so at some point, for objects which are gigabytes in size, copy operation could become unsatisfactorily slow.
-Problem could be partially mitigated by increasing copy parallelism which could be achieved by decreasing copy part size (5 GiB by default):
+Problem could be partially mitigated by decreasing copy part size (and, thus, increasing copy parallelism) which is 5 GiB by default:

 ```
 var request = new AppendObjectRequest